asurak/algoliasearch-client-readme-generator/README.md

 Usage
 ------

-After a change is merged, a travis job will run and automatically:
+After a change is merged, a travis job will :
 - clone each repository
 - generate and update each READMEs
 - push and create a pull request on each repositories